 You May Contest the Ticket & Plead Not Guilty to the Charge Filed Against You

 If you plead not guilty, you must decide whether or not you want a trial by jury, or you can waive that right and proceed to a trial by Judge.
+You will have the opportunity to speak with the prosecutor on the date of your initial court hearing.
+If there is not a plea agreement, your case will then be set for a trial.
 Your trial will not be held on the same day.
 Your case(s) will then be reset for a new trial date at which time you may present your case to the Court.
 At your trial, a Judge or a jury will determine your guilt or innocence.
 For more information about contesting a citation, please click this link about contesting a citation.